Losant/losant-docs/docs/rest-api/overview.md

 * [Device Data Export](/rest-api/device/#export) is limited to one call every five minutes per device.

 * [Data Table Data Export](/rest-api/data-table-rows/#export) is limited to one call every five minutes per data table.

+* [Workflow Press Virtual Button](/rest-api/flow/#press-virtual-button) is limited to 100 calls in a 10-second window (or, on average, 10 per second) per virtual button.